 We all have lines that we don’t cross in arguments.
 Some folks say, “I’m not in control of what happens when I’m upset, so don’t hold it against me.”
 Think about how often you have pulled a knife on your spouse, slugged your partner, or not done any number of outrageous and illegal things.
 Of course you don’t cross some lines.
 Of course you have some ground rules that you don’t break.
 I think the challenge is for us to be deliberate and conscious about the lines we do not cross…because while calling your partner a “#*&%@^” may not be illegal, the heart wounding can be almost impossible to come back from.

-Those lines that behavioyr will not cross need to be clearly established at a time of calm, when you are fully connected to your best self, and are clear on your values.
+The lines that will not be crossed need to be clearly established at a time of calm, when you are fully connected to your best self, and are clear on your values.
+And it’s not enough to decide not to cross them.
+Unless there are healthy alternatives in place that are known and understood, it’s not realistic to expect those decisions will actually be honoured in the heat of the moment.

 I asked Husband what he thought our rules of engagement are, to see if our understandings matched.